 Iceland: The New Budget Gateway to Europe

-Icelandair services Vancouver, Edmonton, Toronto and Halifax and will introduce Montreal in 2016.
-WOW Air will also launch service in spring 2016, with prices anticipated as low as $99 each way, making Iceland one of the most cost-effective destinations in the world for Canadians.
+Icelandair services Vancouver, Edmonton, Toronto, Montreal and Halifax, and WOW Air also launched service in 2016, making Iceland one of the most cost-effective destinations in the world for Canadians.
 Reykjavik is also a great layover option and gateway to the rest of Europe, as it’s only a five hour flight from Toronto.
 Equally important for Canadians, the dollar is almost on par with Iceland’s krona, making the cost of hotels and restaurants more affordable compared to other European countries.

 Iceland is known for…

 Its incredible natural landscape!
 Iceland is the meeting point of Eurasian and North American continental plates, which contributes to its unique geologic activity.
 The country has 130 volcanoes (only 40 have erupted in the past millennium), mountains, fjords, glaciers and glacial lagoons, black sand beaches, lava caves, seaside cliffs, two of the most powerful waterfalls in Europe and the youngest place on earth — Surtsey Island came up from the ocean floor during a volcanic eruption in 1963.
 Renewable sources such as geothermal and hydro power provide about 80% of the nation’s total energy needs, and Iceland expects to be energy-independent by 2050.
 Of course, Iceland is also famous as one of the best places in the world to spot the aurora borealis (northern lights).